JaimieHemmings/HTML-CSS-Project/README.md

 - Establish the companies brand and visual identity
 - Provide information on services available on site
-- Provide bite sze and easy to digest information on animal care
+- Provide bite size and easy to digest information on animal care
 - Offer a comprehensive overview of current availability of stock
 - Establish the companies authority in animal care knowledge